knkrn5/Programming-Concepts/java/oopsinjava.md

         this.age = age;
     }

-    // We need to create getter and setter methods for private fields (variables) in order to access and modify their values from outside the class(using instance) public String getEmail(){
+    // We need to create public getter and setter methods for private fields (variables) in order to access and modify their values from outside the class(using instance) public String getEmail(){
         return this.email
     }